-Please refer to the attached sequence description document for details.
+Please refer to the attached sequence description document “JVET-U0116-Video_Snapshot _Description” for details.

-The video contents in this dataset with a down-sampled resolution in compressed mp4 format for viewing have been attached to this contribution.
+The video contents in this dataset with a down-sampled resolution in compressed mp4 format for preview have been attached to this contribution.

-The video content in YUV 4:2:0 format can be downloaded from the following site:
+The video contents in YUV 4:2:0 format can be downloaded once ready from the following site:

-To be updated.
+mmedia.oa.com/open/tvd